supriyakushwaha27/JS-Project/README.md

 # JS-Project
-This is a javascript project
+This is a Javascript project.